contaware/git-docs-notes/README.md

 ```

 - The editor will open to let you change the commit message.
-- It removes your last commit and replaces it with a new one having a different hash.
+- It removes the tip commit and replaces it with a new one having a different hash.

 ### Rebase